anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 .. [#] Please note "flavours" is used in the Reference Model and shall continue to be used in the context of specifying the geometry of the virtual resources.
-The term “flavor” is used in this document in the OpenStack context including when specifying configurations;
+The term "flavor" is used in this document in the OpenStack context including when specifying configurations;
    the OpenStack term flavor includes the profile configuration information as "extra specs".